 About Santuario De Guadalupe

-Santuario De Guadalupe is a Catholic parish located at 2215 Ross Ave., Dallas, TX, 75201.
+Santuario De Guadalupe is a Catholic church located at 2215 Ross Ave., Dallas, TX, 75201.
 Santuario De Guadalupe was founded in 1902.
-The Santuario De Guadalupe parish office answers at +12148711362.
+You can reach Santuario De Guadalupe at +12148711362.

 Cathedral Santuario de Guadalupe (Dallas, Texas)